-Born in South Africa, Appleson is a self‐taught photographer living and working in London.
+Born in South Africa, Appleson is a self‐taught artist, now living and working in London.

 He has recently held solo shows at The Museum of Contemporary Art Denver, Hales Gallery London, and previously been commissioned by The Jerwood Foundation.

-He recently completed an artist residency at The London Contemporary Dance School, which resulted in 'Dance of ordinariness' a moving image work commissioned by The Stanley Picker Gallery to accompany the recent Eadweard Muybridge show at Tate Britain.
+His recent artist residency at The London Contemporary Dance School, resulted in 'Dance of ordinariness' a moving image work commissioned by The Stanley Picker Gallery to accompany the recent Eadweard Muybridge show at Tate Britain.

 He has completed projects in South Africa, Mexico, Israel, Rome and the UK, and his works are included in various public and private collections.

 Other shows and commissions include; Artrock at the Rockefeller Centre in New York, The Evangelos Averoff-Tositsas Foundation in Greece, Galerie S65 in Cologne, and Aurel Scheibler Gallery in Berlin.

 His books Los Loss and Free Ground are published by Booth-Clibborn Editions.